danloh/mdSilo-web/README.md

 A mind silo for storing ideas, thought, knowledge with a powerful writing tool, which runs entirely in the browser and has Local File System Access ability.
 No installation is required, No registering is required.
-The data is stored on your computer or in your browser and can be exported as a single json file.
+The data is stored on your computer or in your browser and can be exported as a single JSON file.

 [Demo](https://mdsilo.com/app)
 [Gitter](https://gitter.im/mdSilo)